 Diet can play an important role in lowering your cholesterol.
-Many foods out there increase your low-density lipoprotein (LDL) cholesterol, the ‘bad’ cholesterol, but there are also many healthy and delicious options that can lower it.
+Many foods increase your low-density lipoprotein (LDL) cholesterol, the ‘bad’ cholesterol, but there are healthy and delicious options that can lower it.

 Monounsaturated and polyunsaturated fats actively help lower LDL levels, while plant stanols and sterols prevent the body from absorbing unhealthy cholesterol.
-Foods that help lower cholesterol don’t have to be boring, here are eight foods to add to your diet.
+Foods that help lower cholesterol don’t have to be boring – here are eight to add to your diet.